-Advanced Standing I (minimum graduation requirements: ≥90 credits)
+Advanced Standing I (minimum graduation requirements: ≥90 credit units)

-- International Baccalaureate (IB) - General Certificate of Education (GCE) Advanced Level Examination - a 13-year school leaving qualification - Associate Degree or Higher Diploma graduates admitted to a non-senior-year place - bachelor's degree study of one year or more at a recognized university
+- · International Baccalaureate (IB) Diploma - General Certificate of Education (GCE) or International Advanced Level - · a 13-year school leaving qualification - Associate Degree/Higher Diploma graduates admitted to a non-senior-year place - · Bachelor's degree study of one year or more at a recognized university

-Advanced Standing II (minimum graduation requirements: ≥60 credits)
+Advanced Standing II (minimum graduation requirements: ≥60 credit units)

-· Associate Degree or Higher Diploma graduates admitted to a senior-year place\
+Associate Degree/Higher Diploma graduates admitted to a senior-year place

 Advanced standing is assessed based on academic criteria, as well as the availability of places.
-Students admitted with advanced standing will not be entitled to any credit transfer on the basis of their previous qualifications attained prior to their admission to the University.
+Students admitted with advanced standing will not be entitled to any credit transfer on the basis of previous qualifications attained prior to their admission to the University.
 Instead, students may be granted exemption from specific courses based on prior study.
 Credit units are not earned for an exempted course.

-Admission of Students - Government-funded Associate Degree Study (2016 Entry)
+Admission of Students - Government-funded Associate Degrees